Harvard-MIT Health Sciences and Technology Program

 Can be repeated for credit.

 For students conducting pre-thesis research or lab rotations in HST, in cases where the assigned research is approved for academic credit by the department.
-Hours arranged with research supervisor.
+Hours arranged with research advisor.
 Restricted to HST students.

 Consult Faculty